ryan-mcclue/musings/notes.md

 FILE MODIFICATION TIME BEING READ TOO EARLY.
 MISINTERPRETING TIMESPEC NANOSEC

+IS IT POSSIBLE THAT AN ASSEMBLY INSTRUCTION LIKE RDTSCP COULD BE TRAPPED BY PROGRAM LOADER?

+ASSERT(!"invalid case statement");

+Use GLOBAL and global_prefix

+Refactoring with usage code: just write out structures that satisfy the usage code.
+If major rewrite use #if 0 to allow for successful compiling

+For multithreading, often have to pack into 64 bit value to perform single operation on it, e.g. `delta = (val1 << 32 | val2); interlocked_add(&val, delta)`

+If casting is occuring, always be explicit about it!

+Prefixing functions with sdl2_func() or linux_func()

 With an undeclared identifier in a unity build, just reorder #includes in main file

 Visualising essential for debugging insidious problems...
 Print rows of text aligned
-Conversion from single-state to recording data over time will require memory which we will cast to appropriate state structure, e.g. DebugState
-Then have CounterState and CounterSnapshot (move per frame data into this) Each frame, copy over src to dst (with a rolling buffer) In the rendering of the records, to display snapshots, generate statistics like min, max, avg.
+Conversion from single-state to recording data over time will require memory which we will cast to appropriate state structure, e.g. DebugState state structures will have `b32 is_initialised` field which will initialise a memory arena Then have CounterState and CounterSnapshot (move per frame data into this) Each frame, copy over src to dst (with a rolling buffer) In the rendering of the records, to display snapshots, generate statistics like min, max, avg.